-Here’s the rundown of what we’ll cover:
+Here’s the rundown of what we’ll be covering:

 - How to measure your torso length – for those of you who are looking for a larger, full body length, rucksack make sure to check this out.